-Join Mike Chapple for an in-depth discussion in this video Switches and routers, part of CompTIA Security+ Exam Prep (SY0-401): Network Security.
+Join Mike Chapple for an in-depth discussion in this video Switches and routers, part of CompTIA Security+ (SY0-401) Cert Prep: Network Security.

 - Networks can read all types of data over distances short and far.
 Whether it's a transatlantic video conference or an email across the room, many different networks carry the ones and zeroes that make communications work.
 Switches and routers are the core building blocks of these networks.
 Network engineers use switches to create networks.
 These are simple looking devices such as the switch shown here that contain a large number of network ports.
 Switches may be very small with eight or fewer ports or they can be quite large with 500 or more ports.